jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

-* August 2023: our preprint "" with undergraduate students Ruofeng Liu and Prani Nalluri (as well as alumni Xinhui Wu) is now available on [arXiv](https://arxiv.org/abs/2307.12089).
+* August 2023: our preprint "High order entropy stable schemes for the quasi-one-dimensional shallow water and compressible Euler equations" with undergraduate students Ruofeng Liu and Prani Nalluri (as well as alumni Xinhui Wu) is now available on [arXiv](https://arxiv.org/abs/2307.12089).
 * July 2023: Jesse Chan's interview with the Houston Asian American Archive is on [Youtube](https://youtu.be/OnPunRwvFww)
 * June 2023: our preprint "High order entropy stable discontinuous Galerkin spectral element methods through subcell limiting" with PhD student Yimin Lin is now available on [arXiv](https://arxiv.org/abs/2306.12663).
 * May 2023: Jesse Chan presented a virtual talk at Princeton Plasma Physics Laboratory.